 The Russian Far East could have also been a potential Quaternary refuge for A. agrarius.
-This result is corroborated by the high values of genetic, haplotype and nucleotide diversities observed for this region (Table X).
+This result is corroborated by the high values of genetic, haplotype and nucleotide diversities observed for this region (Table 2).
 This result confirmed those of other studies based on RAPD-PCR markers (Atopkin et al. 2007; Dokuchaev et al., 2008).
-The same tendencies (Table X) were observed in China suggesting that this region was probably also a refuge for the striped field mouse during the Quaternary glaciations, like for A. draco and A. latronum (Sakka et al. 2010)..
+The same tendencies (Table 2) were observed in China suggesting that this region was probably also a refuge for the striped field mouse during the Quaternary glaciations, as for A. draco and A. latronum (Sakka et al. 2010).
 However, our sampling does not allow to precisely and clearly locate the Chinese refuges.
 These hypotheses follow the results obtained in other studies carried out on the Asian Apodemus species (Suzuki et al., 2003).

 Concerning the Western group, our analyses performed on the cytochrome b gene evidenced a signal of star like topology in the Median Joining network, as well as a level of genetic diversity significantly lower as compared to the Eastern populations.
 The same low level of genetic diversity is also confirmed using the microsatellite markers.

-Such signal would be the result of founder events associated to the colonisation of Western regions from a low number of colonisers coming from the East, followed by a recent population expansion.
+This lower genetic diversity would be the result of founder events associated to the colonisation of Western regions from a low number of colonisers coming from the East, followed by a recent population expansion.
 This hypothesis is corroborated by demographic analyses based on microsatellite markers, which evidenced that the founder population was almost six times lower than its estimated current effective population size.
-However, this signal would be also explained by a strong population decrease associated to the last glacial Quaternary events.
+However, this signal could be also explained by a strong population decrease associated to the last glacial Quaternary events.
 Indeed, as the colonisation of Western Siberia is estimated to be around 150 000 years ago, these populations would also have suffered to the last Quaternary glaciations.
 However, these events would also have been positive for the spread of this species, by the opening of habitats and the extension of grassland areas in Central and Western Asia (see above).

 Taxonomic implication

 Corbet (1978) classified A. agrarius populations from Europe and western and central Asia as the subspecies A. a. agrarius.
 In contrast, populations from Eastern Asia were considered as the subspecies A. a. ningpoensis.
-However, recent studies based on morphometric (Koh and Tikhonova, 1998), allozymes (Bogdanov, 2002), karyotype variations (Kartavtseva and Pavlenko, 2000) or genetic markers (Atopkin et al., 2007, Suzuki et al. 2008, Sakka et al., 2010, Koh et al. 2014) did not evidence any distinction between both subspecies.
+However, more recent studies based on morphometric (Koh and Tikhonova, 1998), allozymes (Bogdanov, 2002), karyotype variations (Kartavtseva and Pavlenko, 2000) or genetic markers (Atopkin et al., 2007, Suzuki et al. 2008, Sakka et al., 2010, Koh et al. 2014) did not evidence any distinction between both subspecies.

 Our cytochrome b sequence analyses also evidenced a close connection between populations from both distribution ranges and the precise analysis of all these data rather confirms a relatively recent origin of Western populations from Eastern ones and therefore a strong relationship between them.
 In contrast, microsatellite markers evidenced a clear distinction between both distribution ranges.
-However, considering the high evolutionary rates of these markers, this result would represent a recent separation between both A. agrarius groups, and which would not be totally complete as we also evidenced the existence of relatively frequent gene flow among them.
+Considering the high evolutionary rates of these markers, this result would represent a recent separation between both A. agrarius groups, and which would not be totally complete as we also evidenced the existence of relatively frequent gene flow among them.